-By Christina Parker, One Summit Team Leader & Mentor Spouse
+By Christina Parker, One Summit Contributor and Team Leader

 Three simple words…but three of the most challenging words to live by.
 Three words that Navy SEALs and pediatric cancer warriors live and breathe by.
 Three words that build resilience, strength, and fortitude, fueling courage, hope, and bravery, no matter the sacrifice.
 YOU.
 DON’T. QUIT.